PyLadiesMadrid/pycartociudad/README.rst

 Data usage license
 ------------------

-The data returned by this package is provided by IGN web services and implies the user's acceptance of a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-More info available [here](http://www.ign.es/web/resources/docs/IGNCnig/FOOT-Condiciones_Uso_eng.pdf).
+The data returned by this package is provided by IGN web services and implies the user's acceptance of a CC-BY 4.0 scne.es license.
+More info available in the `IGN license specs`_.

 Credits
 -------